dougeby/IntuneDocs/intune/troubleshoot-app-install.md

 # Troubleshoot app installation issues

-Microsoft Intune provides app installation failure details that allow help desk operators and Intune administrators to view user information to address user help requests.
-The troubleshooting pane within Intune provides failure details.

-The Troubleshoot pane shows a variety of information, including details about managed apps on a user's device.
-Details about the issue and suggested remediation steps can help administrators and help desk operators troubleshoot problems.
+Microsoft Intune provides app installation failure details that allow help desk operators and Intune administrators to view app information to address user help requests.
+The troubleshooting pane within Intune provides failure details, including details about managed apps on a user's device.
+Details about app installation issues can help administrators and help desk operators troubleshoot problems.

 ## To review app troubleshooting details

-Intune provides app troubleshooting details based on the apps installed on a specific users device.
+Intune provides app troubleshooting details based on the apps installed on a specific user's device.

 1. Sign into the [Azure portal](https://portal.azure.com).
 2. Choose **All services** > **Intune**.
 Intune is located in the **Monitoring + Management** section.